 Flexographic Printing | 200 - 1000 ft/min | 30 - 120 pieces/min |

-Moving on from speed, the environmental impact differences between printing methods in packaging are essential to consider.
-With an ever increasing focus on green initiatives and eco-friendly printing solutions, many companies have switched to more sustainable print options that have a reduced carbon footprint.
-In comparison with traditional lithographic or flexographic printing processes, digital printing has been found to be much less damaging when it comes to its effects on the environment - notably due to no need for plates or solvents used in other types of printing.
-Furthermore, by using green packaging materials such as paper sourced from sustainably managed forests, there is a greater chance that your product will stand out amongst competitors who may not use these materials.
+Moving on from speed, the environmental impact differences among packaging printing methods are essential to consider.
+With an ever-increasing focus on green initiatives and eco-friendly printing solutions, many companies have switched to more sustainable print options with reduced carbon footprints.
+Compared with traditional lithographic or flexographic printing processes, digital printing is much less damaging to the environment, notably because it requires fewer plates and no solvents.
+Furthermore, by using green packaging materials, such as paper sourced from sustainably managed forests, your product is more likely to stand out from competitors who may not use these materials.

-It's clear then that both digital and conventional print methods bring their own pros and cons when it comes to environmental issues.
+It's clear, then, that both digital and conventional print methods have their own pros and cons when it comes to environmental issues.
 By researching each option thoroughly before committing you can make sure that your business is doing everything possible to reduce its carbon footprint whilst still maintaining high quality standards of production.

-When it comes to choosing the right printing method for your packaging project, there are several key factors to consider.
+When choosing the correct printing method for your packaging project, several key factors should be considered.
 Here is a list of what you should look at when making the decision:

 1. Cost Comparison